actengage/vue-credit-card-field/README.md

 - Fully compatible and designed for Bootstrap 4
 - Extensible and written in ES6
 - Responsive for mobile, tablets, and desktop
-- Inline error handling and client side validation fields on a form.
+- Inline error handling and client side validation fields on a form

 ### Basic Usage